UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 - `ifPlaytime/ifNotPlaytime <timeout in ms>` is true if at least `timeout` milliseconds passed since macro was started.
 - `ifShift/ifAlt/ifCtrl/ifGui/ifAnyMod/ifNotShift/ifNotAlt/ifNotCtrl/ifNotGui/ifNotAnyMod` is true if either right or left modifier was held in the previous update cycle.
 This does not indicate modifiers which were triggered from macroes.
 - `{ifRegEq|ifNotRegEq} <register inex> <value>` will test if the value in the register identified by first argument equals second argument.
+- `{ifRegGt|ifRegLt} <register inex> <value>` will test if the value in the register identified by first argument is greater than/less than second argument.
 - `{ifKeymap|ifNotKeymap|ifLayer|ifNotLayer} <value>` will test if the current Keymap/Layer are equals to the first argument (uses the same parsing rule as `switchKeymap` and `switchLayer`.
 - `ifRecording/ifNotRecording` and `ifRecordingId/ifNotRecordingId MACROID` test if the runtime macro recorder is in recording state.
 - `ifShortcut/ifNotShortcut [IFSHORTCUTFLAGS]* [KEYID]*` will wait for next keypresses and compare them to the argument.
 See postponer mechanism section.